Zidell Yards: The Lot at Zidell Yards

 In 2021, during the COVID-19 pandemic, Zidell Yards was leased by Fuller Events LLC as a temporary event venue they called The Lot at Zidell Yards.
 It hosted multiple events including drive-in drag performances featuring Darcelle XV and the Waterfront Blues Festival.

 At the end of the year, it was announced that Fuller Events would not renew the lease and would instead focus on other events in Downtown.

 Proposed baseball stadium

-On September 23, 2024, the Portland Diamond Project, a group seeking to bring Major League Baseball to Portland, announced that they had signed a letter of intent to purchase the property in order to build a ballpark.
+On September 23, 2024, the Portland Diamond Project, a group seeking to bring Major League Baseball (MLB) to Portland, announced that they had signed a letter of intent to purchase the property in order to build a ballpark.

+In March 2025, Portland Diamond Project released architectural renderings showing what a potential new MLB ballpark along the Willamette River in Portland's South Waterfront neighborhood could look like.